carousel/flight-advisor/README.md

 Couple of cities with comments will be also seeded

-Application is using JWT token for signin, so general user needs to signup first, in order to use it Postman collection is attached, for more convenient API usage
+Application is using JWT token for signin, so general user needs to signup first, in order to use it

+Postman collection is attached, for more convenient API usage:

+    docs/Flight Advisor.postman_collection.json

 Couple of simple unit tests are added (JUnit5)

 Swagger documentation can be viewed on: http://localhost/swagger-ui.html
-Othere than that, code is well documented and pretty self explanatory.
+Other than that, code is well documented and pretty self explanatory.

 Logging storage is present (logs directory)